 - Test of Word Reading Efficiency (TOWRE), or

 - There may be exceptional circumstances where other tests are deemed to be acceptable.
-The Student Disability Service will work to the guidance produced by the SpLD Assessment Standards Committee (SASC).
+We will work to the guidance produced by the SpLD Assessment Standards Committee (SASC).

-The evidence must outline:
+The letter/documentation must outline: